Institute of Philosophy

 Vincent Lam is leading the research project The Epistemology of Climate Change funded by the Swiss National Science Foundation and hosted at the Institute of Philosophy and at the Oeschger Centre for Climate Change Research.
 His group investigates the methodological and epistemic foundations of climate science and climate modelling using the tools of philosophy of science in view of addressing the climate challenge.
 The research group has also strong interests in broader philosophical issues related to the climate and environmental challenges.
 For research activities, seminars and more information on the project see philoclimate.ch.

-Julie Jebeile is working as a postdoc in the research project The Epistemology of Climate Change Her research interests include mathematical modelling, scientific expertise, as well as socioeconomic and ethical values in science with a special focus on climate science.
+Julie Jebeile is leading the research project Climate Change Adaptation through the Feminist Kaleidoscope -- Toward a Feminist Philosophy of Climate Science funded by the Swiss National Science Foundation.
+Her project aims to employ the recommendations from feminist epistemologies in order to investigate how climate change adaptation information can meet the needs of stakeholders in a reliable but also a fair way.
+Her research interests include mathematical modelling, scientific expertise, Indigenous and local knowledge, as well as socioeconomic and ethical values in science with a special focus on climate science.
 Her contributions to the philosophy of scientific models and computer simulations and to the philosophy of climate science can be found here.

 Mason Majszak is a Phd student working under the supervision of Prof. Dr. Vincent Lam within The Epistemology of Climate Change research project.
 He is currently writing his dissertation on the role of expert judgment in climate science, with further research interests including philosophy of science, probability theory, expert judgment, as well as scientific methodology.